 I've just been diagnosed with osteopenia.
 The doctor is prescribing Fosteum, a plant-based estrogen.
 From reading, I found not much testing has been done on this drug.
 What is the alternative drug and how effective is it and side effects?

-Furthermore, while researchers have not yet studied how Fosteum in particular relates to breast cancer, in vitro data has shown that soy isoflavones genistein and daidzein could stimulate the proliferation of estrogen-receptor alpha positive (ERα+) breast cancer cells at low concentrations.
+All ingredients in Fosteum are GRAS (Generally Regarded as Safe), however, as of 2016, their safety in women had not been clearly established.
+While researchers have not yet studied how Fosteum in particular relates to breast cancer, in vitro data has shown that soy isoflavones genistein and daidzein could stimulate the proliferation of estrogen-receptor alpha positive (ERα+) breast cancer cells at low concentrations.

 While prescription products like Fosteum may be used for treatment of osteopenia, many doctors remain wary about overmedicating patients.
 Since osteopenia is an indicator of low bone density, but is not osteoporosis in and of itself, not many drugs exist specifically for it.

 Changes to diet and exercise are most often suggested as methods of treatment.
 Introducing weight-bearing strength exercises into your fitness routine and incorporating Vitamin B into your diet are both effective steps to take to increase bone density and decrease chances of developing osteoporosis.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.

 The continued availability of external resources is outside of the NWHN’s control.
 If the link you are looking for is broken, contact us at email@example.com to request more current citation information.